The 6 best destinations for solo travel

 When people ask me my favourite country, which is at least three times a week, my standard answer is usually ‘Japan’.
 Love Japan.
 Love it.

-In six weeks I went to both the Sapporo and Otaru Ice Festival, spent two weeks exploring as much of Tokyo as I could, saw Geisha girls in Kyoto, saw robots, space, visited a few lesser known towns on the way up north to the incredible ski and bathed (naked, as is traditional) in the onsens.
+In six weeks I went to both the Sapporo and Otaru Ice Festival, spent two weeks exploring as much of Tokyo as I could, saw Geisha girls in Kyoto, saw robots, space, visited a few lesser known towns on the way up north to the incredible ski and bathed (naked, as is tradition) in the onsens.

 Much of my travels in Japan involved me trying to match up the symbols on my map with those on the signs, but it was all an adventure.
 I have such good memories of exploring Japan on my own – I felt totally safe the whole time.
 Apart from when I took my life in my hands launching myself off the mountains of Niseko, all in the name of skiing of course.